 PC Gamer Ranked are our ridiculously comprehensive lists of the best, worst, and everything in-between from every corner of PC gaming.

 In 1991 Gremlin Interactive adapted the board game HeroQuest, and Warhammer finally came to computers.
 Though it was a version of Warhammer targeted at ages nine and up, it still included distinctive elements like the fimir and the threat of Chaos.
-There weren't many Warhammer games over the next 20 years, just a couple of fondly remembered strategy games and a tragically doomed MMO.
-It wasn't until the 2010s that the Old World was explored more fully.
+There weren't many Warhammer games over the subsequent 20 years, just a couple of fondly remembered strategy games and a tragically doomed MMO, and it wasn't until the 2010s that the Old World was explored more fully.
 Much more fully.